Lightning-Universe/lightning-flash/docs/source/reference/graph_embedding.rst

 ********
 The Task
 ********
-This task consist on creating an embedding of a graph.
+This task consists of creating an embedding of a graph.
 That is, a vector of features which can be used for a downstream task.
 The :class:`~flash.graph.classification.model.GraphEmbedder` and :class:`~flash.graph.classification.data.GraphClassificationData` classes internally rely on `pytorch-geometric <https://github.com/rusty1s/pytorch_geometric>`_.

 ------